SillyTavern/SillyTavern-Extras/talkinghead/README.md

 The camera angle terms in the prompt may need some experimentation.
 Above, we put `full body shot` in the negative prompt, because in SD 1.5, at least with many anime models, full body shots often get a garbled face.
 However, a full body shot can actually be useful here, because it has the legs available so you can crop them at whatever point they need to be cropped to align the character's face with the template.

 One possible solution is to ask for a `full body shot`, and *txt2img* for a good pose and composition only, no matter the face.
 Then *img2img* the result, using the [ADetailer](https://github.com/Bing-su/adetailer) extension for Automatic1111 (0.75 denoise, with [ControlNet inpaint](https://stable-diffusion-art.com/controlnet/#ControlNet_Inpainting) enabled) to fix the face.
+You can also use *ADetailer* in *txt2img* mode, but that wastes compute (and wall time) on fixing the face in the large majority of gens that do not have the perfect composition and/or outfit.

+Finally, you may want to upscale, to have enough pixels available to align and crop a good-looking result.
+Beside latent upscaling with `ControlNet Tile` [[1]](https://github.com/Mikubill/sd-webui-controlnet/issues/1033) [[2]](https://civitai.com/models/59811/4k-resolution-upscale-8x-controlnet-tile-resample-in-depth-with-resources) [[3]](https://stable-diffusion-art.com/controlnet/#Tile_resample), you could try especially the `Remacri` or `AnimeSharp` GANs (in the *Extras* tab of Automatic1111).
+Many AI upscalers can be downloaded at [OpenModelDB](https://openmodeldb.info/).

 **ADetailer notes**